Mergermarket M&A Forum Nordics 2025

 • How to best leverage M&A to acquire capabilities to accelerate R&D efforts?
 AI technology and innovation

-12.10 - 12.50
+12.20 - 12.50

 CEST

+What are recent trends and developments in Integrity Due Diligence, and how have geopolitical developments affected investors' views on person-related risks?
 The panel will discuss how to benefit from this increasing complexity of regulatory compliance; how firms are investing in advanced due diligence tools and technologies to streamline the process (including AI-powered data analytics and digital platforms) and the benefit of safely sharing due diligence information among multiple stakeholders.

 • Which are the sectors that can expect increased FDI scrutiny – defence, infrastructure, advanced clean energy, AI and technology? and which are the possible mitigating measures prescribed by regulators?